Fred Eychaner: Business interests

 In the late 1970s, Eychaner founded Metrowest Corporation, which would eventually become Newsweb, which prints a wide variety of newspapers.
 It was in 1982 that, through Metrowest, he launched Chicago television station WPWR-TV Channel 50 in Chicago.
 It was also in 1982 that, alongside Chicago White Sox owners Jerry Reinsdorf and Eddie Einhorn, he was involved in the launching of the subscription sports television service Sportsvision.
 The service was sold to Cablevision in 1984, which converted it into a basic cable service.
 In 2002, WPWR was sold to Fox Television Stations for a reported $425 million.
 Then, in 2005, through Newsweb, he launched Chicago radio station WCPT (820 AM), branded as Chicago's Progressive Talk.

 Philanthropy

-He is President of the charitable organization Alphawood Foundation which granted the School of Oriental and African Studies, University of London £20m in 2013.
-Eychaner has given the Clinton Foundation more than $25 million.
-He is also credited with getting the long-delayed FDR Four Freedoms Park on Roosevelt Island in New York finally constructed.
+He serves as president of the Alphawood Foundation, a charitable organization that granted £20 million to the School of Oriental and African Studies, University of London in 2013.
+Eychaner has also donated more than $25 million to the Clinton Foundation.
+He is credited with getting the long-delayed FDR Four Freedoms Park on Roosevelt Island in New York constructed.

 In November 2013, Alphawood announced a $2 million matching grant to help jumpstart construction of the Bloomingdale Trail in Chicago.